Starting a photography course? Tim Coleman and the AP team pick out the best cameras for photography students, both DSLR and mirrorless.

 It is tempting to stick with the one lens that comes as part of the kit with your camera, but DSLR and mirrorless cameras are part of a system and an additional lens is one of the best ways to support your development in photography.

-Some mirrorless systems like micro-four thirds for Panasonic and Olympus cameras have hundreds of lenses to choose from, while other APS-C format mirrorless systems from Nikon and Canon are in their infancy.
-However, well established Canon and Nikon DSLRs are spoilt for choice.
+Mirrorless Panasonic and Olympus cameras have hundreds of micro four thirds lenses to choose from, and while there are more APS-C format mirrorless lenses from Nikon and Canon we are not spoilt for choice there.
+However, well established Canon and Nikon DSLRs have plenty of lenses to choose from.

 As your photography passions come to the fore, having the ‘right’ lens is going to be key.
-Landscape photographers often use wide angle lenses, portrait photographers like ones with a wide aperture (f/2.8 or even lower like f/1.4), while nature and action photographers might want to go telephoto or macro to get close up.
+Landscape photographers often use wide angle lenses, portrait photographers’ preferred lenses are wide aperture-ones (f/2.8 or even lower like f/1.4), while wildlife and action photographers might want to go telephoto or macro lens to get close up.

 Best entry-level DSLR under £500: Nikon D3500